bartelsjoshuac/Corduroy/README.md

 ## Prerequisites
 - Docker verison 27
-- Python 3.11.9  // All Python requirements will be pulled  (see requirements.txt for details)
+- Python 3.11.9  // All Python requirements will be pulled  (see requirements.txt for details).
-- PostgresSQL 17 // Pulled from Dockerhub
+- PostgresSQL 17 // Pulled from Dockerhub.
+- Alpine.js //Included in HTML.
 - tar -xzvf Source code.tar.gz or  unzip Source code.zip

 ## Getting Started
-First time to create the superuser for Django Admin
+First time creation of the Django Admin superuser to view raw data.
-- docker compose up  -d  // Starts the webserver and database
+- docker compose up  -d  // Starts the webserver and database.
-- docker compose exec web bash   // Starts a shell in the container
+- docker compose exec web bash   // Starts a shell in the container.
-- python manage.py createsuperuser  // Follow the prompts to create a user called root with a password of password
+- python manage.py createsuperuser  // Follow the prompts to create a user called root with a password of password.
-- python manage.py populate_users // Create groomy (groomy account) and corduroyadmin(admin account) and groomers and admins groups
+- python manage.py populate_users // Create groomy (groomy account) and corduroyadmin(admin account) and groomers and admins groups.
-- python manage.py populate_data // Populates some sample data
+- python manage.py populate_data // Populates some sample data.

 NOTES:
 - On OSX, docker sometimes has to be run as sudo (root) or you will get a weird postgres database lock file permissions error.
 But this seems random.
 - There are subtle differences between unix and windows commands you will need to familize yourself with.
 - There are several security settings that were disabled to make testing much easier, and to make a deployable application for submission.
 Comments are available where these changes were made so that they can be reverted to at least defaults or a more secure settings.
 Examples include password policies, timeouts, etc.